Separatists force captured Ukrainian prisoners to shovel dirt

 Snezhnoye, not far from where a Malaysian airliner was shot down over rebel-held territory on July 17 with the loss of 298 lives, was the scene of fierce fighting last month between separatists and the Ukrainian army.
 Some buildings are in ruins, while others show the impact of shells.

-As the prisoners worked, one of their guards told them to pick up rubbish and criticised them for taking too much rest.
+As the prisoners worked, one of their guards told them to pick up rubbish and criticized them for taking too much rest.

 Fedya, an older man guarding them, said: "We'll try to get them here as often as possible because there's a lot of destruction around the town."